Music (MUSC)

 Attributes: Recommended Intro Courses

-Participation in University Symphony Orchestra, University Wind Ensemble, Upper Voices, Concert 􀀠 Choir, University Jazz Orchestra, University Concert Band or University Singers, as is appropriate to the student􀀠's background and/or major applied area (placement to be determined by ensemble committee).
+Participation in University Symphony Orchestra, University Wind Ensemble, Upper Voices, Concert Choir, University Jazz Orchestra, University Concert Band or University Singers, as is appropriate to the student's major practical study area.
+(Ensemble audition normally required.
+Check audition requirements for specific ensembles on the Faculty website.)

 Participation in jazz ensemble(s) as assigned by the ensemble committee.
 May not be held with the former MUSC 1182.
 Course entry is subject to audition for students not enrolled in the Bachelor of Jazz Studies program.